wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

       # apt install python-cryptography

-2. Set the configurtion of the managers of the cluster.
+2. Set the configuration of the managers of the cluster.

   In the ``<cluster>`` section of the :doc:`Local configuration <../reference/ossec-conf/cluster>`, set the configuration for the cluster as below: